 Pour the sponge into a bowl.
 I use the bowl from my stand mixer.
 Add the 2 cups warm water or whey (This water temperature isn't as crucial.
-Lukewarm is fine), 2 cups of the flour, salt, oil, and honey.
+Lukewarm is fine), 2 cups of the flour, vital wheat gluten, salt, oil, and honey.
 (Tip: measure the oil in a measuring cup, then use the same measuring cup to measure the honey.)
 Mix until well combined - you can do this with a spoon or the paddle attachment on a stand mixer.

 Gradually add the rest of the flour in 1/2-1 C portions until the dough forms a ball and no longer sticks to the sides of the bowl.
 (If you are using freshly ground flour, I find I use more flour because it is so fluffy.)

 Switch to a dough hook if using a stand mixer or turn the dough out onto a lightly floured surface.
 Knead the dough until the dough is smooth and elastic.
 (About 5-8 minutes with a stand mixer or 9-10 minutes by hand.)

 Put the dough into a lightly oiled bowl and cover with a light towel.
 (I pull the dough out and drizzle a bit of oil into the bottom of my bowl.
 I then put the dough back in, turning it over once to oil both sides.)
 Put in a warm location and allow to rise until nearly doubled in size or until when you poke the dough gently with your finger the dough doesn't spring back.
 (Rising will take anywhere from 1-2 hours depending on the temperature.)